jasocami/django_celery_redis/README.md

 - DRF spectacular (drf-spectacular)
 - DRF JWT (djangorestframework-simplejwt)

-After adding these libs, fork the project and convert it to cookiecutter template
+After adding these libs, fork this project and convert it to a cookiecutter template.